jaegertracing/jaeger-operator/README.md

 Please verify all the resources (e.g., Pods and Deployments) are in a ready state in the `opentelemetry-operator-system` namespace.

+### Using Jager with in-memory storage

-* Once all the resources are ready, create a Jaeger instance as follows:
+Once all the resources are ready, create a Jaeger instance as follows:
 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: opentelemetry.io/v1beta1